Phone: (903) 233-3500 or (866) TEC-LETU

 - Wireless: LETU's wireless network is a secured network.
 This means you will use your LetNet username and password to connect.
 The settings required for wireless networks are listed below:

 Data Encryption: TKIP or AES

 Authentication Type: PEAP

 How to Connect your Landline Phone and Setup Voicemail

 - LetNet does not provide long distance via landline.
-You will need to use Skype, Go or another long distance service.
+You will need to use Skype or another long distance service.

 How to Connect your Television

 Television services are provided via a single coax cable jack.
+CLearQAM tuner support is required in your television to use LETU TV services.
 To connect your television, connect your coax cable from your TV's coax jack to the LETU coax jack in your room.

 - If you and your roommate wish to each set up a TV, you will need a coax splitter.

 - LETU provides a package of more than 100 all-digital television channels including a number of HDTV channels.
 No premium or pay-per-view channels are available. click here to visit the Video/TV Services website.